sparkney/danceguide/index.md

 # Contribute

-We appricate all kinds of comments and suggestions on how to make improve the code.
-If you like to contribute some code, you're more then welcome.
-Please contact the maintainer.
+We appricate all kinds of comments and suggestions on how to improve the project.
+If you like to contribute code, you're more then welcome.
+Please contact the maintainer. <span style="color:lightblue">TODO: Contact information.</span>

 # Disclaimer
 This software is distributed under the [BSD 3-Clause License](/LICENSE.html)